SAP-samples/btp-sac-forecast/README.md

 ## Business Scenario

-* We will guide business analysts without deep statistical knowledge through the steps to perform a risk analysis forecast for a food delivery service that has several vendors delivering food to the company's customers.
+* Business analysts without deep statistical knowledge are guidede through the steps to perform a risk analysis forecast for a food delivery service that has several vendors delivering food to the company's customers.
-* When service delivery issues arise, such as late deliveries, or goods delivered in unacceptable conditions to customers, risk manager John calculates the risk cost for each vendor, using a risk management application built on SAP BTP.
+* The Risk Manager John, calculates the costs of service delivery issues such as late deliveries, or goods delivered in unacceptable conditions to customers using a risk management application built on SAP BTP.

 ## Solution Architecture